iankurmalik/RestClient/README.md

 Hence, you may see a lot of if else which could have been avoided if APIs were  built well and provided the data in accordance.

 I understand these are open source API, so no complaints :)

+Program.cs is not following SOLID, so excuse me for that :)

 Cheers!